lebj995/HW4-ADM/README.md

      Clustering techniques, including **K-Means**, to group movies.
   3. **Algorithmic Question**:
      A **game theory problem**, where two players compete to maximize their scores.
 The solution is implemented using dynamic programming to predict outcomes under optimal play.
+- **`kmeans_algorithm.py`**: This file contains the implementation of the K-means algorithm.
+This file is imported into the main script.
 ---

 ## **Authors**